Web conference with Zoom

 - Linux: Firefox, Chrome

 You can access your basic account by signing into the Concordia web conferencing portal using your Concordia netname and password.
-The account allows for an unlimited number of web conferencing sessions from one device to another for an unlimited time as well as an unlimited number of web conferencing sessions with up to 100 participants for a maximum of 40 minutes at a time.
+The account allows for an unlimited number of web conferencing sessions for an unlimited time with up to 300 participants.

 - Sign into your account at https://concordia-ca.zoom.us using your Concordia netname and password.